Energy Performance Ceertificates (EPCs) | A Guide for Landlords

 An EPC is a legal requirement whenever a property is built, sold or rented.
 It must be ordered and booked for potential buyers or a tenant before a property is advertised for sale or rent.

 An EPC is also required for certain renewable energy installations on properties.

-EPCs have started to play a more dominant role in rental properties since May this year where the 3 phase Minimum Efficiency Standard Regulation commenced its final third stage.
+EPCs have started to play a more dominant role in rental properties since May this year when the 3-phase Minimum Efficiency Standard Regulation commenced its final third stage.
 In April 2016 MEES commenced stating, ALL domestic tenants HAD the right to request energy efficiency improvements to their property.

 An EPC is already required to let or market a property legally but the new laws around minimum efficiency standards mean that an EPC of ratings 'F' and 'G' is not sufficient for compliance.
 If a property does not meet the minimum standard, it cannot be let or marketed within the law and tenant reviews can also be affected.

-Financial penalties for non-compliance is £5000 in the domestic sector.
+Financial penalties for non-compliance are £5000 in the domestic sector.